 1. Institut de la statistique du Québec, Le Québec chiffres en main 2025.

-5. Cost to complete three years of CEGEP.
+3. Cost to complete three years of CEGEP.
 3.45% annual increase in tuition fees.
 Housing included and 2.1% annual increase in living expenses for students away from home.
-Sources: Ministère de l’Éducation, Ministère de l’Enseignement supérieur, Ministère de la Famille, Statistics Canada and Canada Mortgage and Housing Corporation.
+These costs may vary depending on several factors, such as the program, duration, etc. Sources: Ministère de l’Éducation, Ministère de l’Enseignement supérieur, Ministère de la Famille, Statistics Canada and Canada Mortgage and Housing Corporation.

-6. Cost to complete one year of vocational studies.
+4. Cost to complete one year of vocational studies.
 3.45% annual increase in tuition fees.
 Housing included and 2.1% annual increase in living expenses for students away from home.
-Sources: Ministère de l’Éducation, Ministère de l’Enseignement supérieur, Ministère de la Famille, Statistics Canada and Canada Mortgage and Housing Corporation.
+These costs may vary depending on several factors, such as the program, duration, etc. Sources: Ministère de l’Éducation, Ministère de l’Enseignement supérieur, Ministère de la Famille, Statistics Canada and Canada Mortgage and Housing Corporation.